Spencer Williams Jr.

-Spencer Williams (July 14, 1893 - December 13, 1969) was an American actor and filmmaker.
-He portrayed Andy on TV's The Amos 'n' Andy Show and directed films including the 1941 race film The Blood of Jesus.
-Williams was a pioneering African-American film producer and director.
+Spencer Williams Jr. (July 14, 1893 - December 13, 1969) was an American actor, film director, and screenwriter.
+He was a pioneering African American filmmaker from the late 1920s through the 1940s, directing a number of notable race films including The Blood of Jesus (1941).
+He saw further popularity in the 1950s as an actor, portraying Andy on TV's The Amos 'n' Andy Show.

-Early career
+Early life

-Williams (sometimes billed as Spencer Williams Jr.) was born in Vidalia, Louisiana.
+Williams was born in Vidalia, Louisiana.
 He moved to New York City as a teenager and secured work as call boy for the theatrical impresario Oscar Hammerstein.
-During this period, he received mentoring in comedy from the African-American vaudeville star Bert Williams.
+During this period, he received mentoring in comedy from the African-American vaudeville star Bert Williams (no relation).

 Williams studied at the University of Minnesota and served in the U.S. Army during and after World War I, rising to the rank of sergeant major, serving first as General Pershing's bugler in Mexico and, after promotion to sergeant major, as an intelligence officer in France.